 I used my Amazon air tag on the plane to verify if my case was on board, but I could not get verification.
 I’ll be much wiser in Milwaukee.
 I did discover that Atlanta’s Hartsfield-Jackson airport is the busiest in the world with over 100 million passengers passing through the airport and has achieved that milestone for the past three years.

 I bought myself a bottle of water and swallowed my pills.
 And sat to relax for two hours prior to boarding.
-I lucked out in getting an aisle seat and despite the flight is nearly full, I had an empty seat alongside me.
+I lucked out in getting an aisle seat and despite the flight being nearly full, I had an empty seat alongside me.
 The flying time to Milwaukee is two hours.
 We took off on time so should be on the ground before 10:00 am.

 Delta was gracious enough to offer me a one-night free accommodation plus two $15 meal vouchers in an Atlanta hotel three nights ago.
 Obviously now expired.
 Strange.